Nebula1253/HaskellQuest/Assets/Haskell files/Colonel/2P/homingFreeze.txt

 -- write a function to retarget all HomingMissiles
--- we'll be using this to fire them back at the enemy! retarget :: [HomingMissile] -> Target -> [HomingMissile] retarget missiles t = -- INPUT HERE --
+-- we'll be using this to fire them back at the enemy! retarget :: [HomingMissile] -> Target -> [HomingMissile] retarget missiles t = undefined -- INPUT HERE --

 -- PLAYER 2 CODE
--- write a function that deactivates the FreezeMissiles -- they shouldn't pose a problem after this! disable :: [FreezeMissile] -> [FreezeMissile] disable missiles = -- INPUT HERE --
+-- write a function that deactivates the FreezeMissiles -- they shouldn't pose a problem after this! disable :: [FreezeMissile] -> [FreezeMissile] disable missiles = undefined -- INPUT HERE --

 -- TEST CODE
 angleGen :: Int -> Float